trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 #LEGACY
 #MULTIPLE
+#MYSTERY?
 _percent_done
 ———————————
-This plots the percent of ip_pairs done over the number of tasks for given input files Currently set to take two different files in, Compare between two different versions of the algorithm Can't currently find the Data that should exist to be passed into this function #TODO find the data
+This plots the percent of ip_pairs done over the number of tasks for given input files Currently set to take two different files in, Compare between two different versions of the algorithm Can't currently find the Data that should exist to be passed into this function

-#LEGACY
+#UPDATED
 #MULTIPLE
 _routed_items
 ———————————
-Displays the number of items routed first to one of two predicates for given input files Compares two different algorithms against one another Asks for two distinct files one for each algorithm Can't find where the data comes from yet
+Displays the number of items routed first to one of two predicates for given input files Compares two different algorithms against one another Asks for two distinct files one for each algorithm
+#TODO find data

 #LEGACY
 #SPECIAL_TOPIC